bemer/containers-on-aws-workshop/02-CreatingDockerImage/README.md

 This tutorial is going to drive you through the process of creating your first Docker image, running this image locally and pushing it to a image repository.
 If you are going to execute this lab in the Clou9 environment, you can jump to [2.
 Creating your first image](/02-CreatingDockerImage#2-creating-your-first-image).

->This Docker image will have a very simple web application written in Python that you can find in the `/app` directory.
+>This Docker image will have a very simple web application that you can find in the `00-Application/app` directory.

 In this tutorial, we assume that you completed the [Setup Environment tutorial](/01-SetupEnvironment) and: